Imnotndesh/buzzer/README.md

 # Buzzer
 An uncomplicated Wake On Lan Program
+Full documentation is located [Here](https://imnotndesh.github.io/buzzer/)

 # Usage
 - On linux